-In the present paper, we consider a parallel method for computing eigenpairs $(\lambda, \boldsymbol{x})$ satisfying $A\boldsymbol{x} = \lambda B\boldsymbol{x}$ in a specific part of the spectrum that arise in molecular orbital computation, where $A, B \in \mathbb{R}^{n \times n}$ are symmetric and B is positive definite.
-Molecular orbital computation is performed in order to investigate phenomena such as the reaction mechanisms of enzymes and the electronic structure of photosynthetic systems.
+In this paper, we consider a parallel method for computing some eigenpairs $(\lambda, \boldsymbol{x})$ satisfying $A\boldsymbol{x} = \lambda B\boldsymbol{x}$ in a specific part of the spectrum, where $A, B \in \mathbb{R}^{n \times n}$ are symmetric and B is positive definite, which arise from molecular orbital computation.
+Molecular orbital computation has been performed to study a reaction mechanism of enzymes, an electronic structure of the photosynthetic systems, etc.

-The fragment molecular orbital (FMO) method [4] enables the total energy of a molecule to be calculated without performing molecular orbital computation for the entire molecule.
-In [1], a full electron calculation for a large molecule was performed using the FMO method on a massive cluster computer.
-The FMO-MO method [3, 12], which works as a post-process of the FMO method, gives a good approximation for canonical MOs without SCF iterations.
-A huge Fock matrix is generated, and we require a limited number of eigenpairs corresponding to frontier orbitals.
-Therefore, a large-scale interior eigenvalue problem occurs in the FMO-MO method.
+The fragment molecular orbital (FMO) method [4] enables one to calculate the total energy of molecule without performing the calculation of whole molecule.
+In [1], a full electron calculation for a large molecule was performed by using the FMO method on a massive cluster computer.
+The FMO-MO method [3, 12], which works as a post-process of the FMO method, gives a good approximation for the canonical MOs without SCF iterations.
+A huge Fock matrix is generated, and we need limited number of eigenpairs corresponding to frontier orbitals.
+Therefore a large-scale interior eigenvalue problem appears in the FMO-MO method.

-1Corresponding Author Email: sakurai@cs.tsukuba.ac.jp
+&lt;sup>1Corresponding Author Email: sakurai@cs.tsukuba.ac.jp

-With growing parallel efficiency in the Fock matrix construction, the diagonalization process becomes a bottleneck in MO calculations.
-Since the Fock matrix has a relatively large number of nonzero elements due to the base function of the middle-range interaction of molecules, a sparse factorization of the shifted matrix for spectral transformation may not be feasible.
+With growing parallel efficiency in the Fock matrix construction, diagonalization process becomes bottleneck in MO calculations.
+Since the Fock matrix has relatively large number of nonzero elements due to the base function of middle-range interaction of molecules, a sparse factorization of the shifted matrix for spectral transformation may not be feasible.
 An alternative to factorization is offered by iterative solvers.
-Unfortunately, this is usually not an attractive option for parallel computation, because the iterative process is performed successively.
-Therefore, the shift-and-invert approach is not effective for treating interior eigenvalue problems in such applications.
+Unfortunately, it is often unattractive for parallel computation, because iterative process is performed successively.
+Therefore shift-and-invert approach is not effective to treat interior eigenvalue problems in such applications.

-The proposed method for finding eigenpairs in a given physical domain is based on the contour integral presented in [6].
-One of the major advantages of the proposed eigensolver is that it does not require an inner loop to construct an approximate subspace or an outer loop to update approximate eigenvectors.
-Moreover, the values that are used in a numerical integration can be evaluated independently on each integration node, which provides a variety of parallel programming models [7].
+Our method for finding eigenpairs in a given physical domain is based on contour integral presented in [6].
+One of major advantages of our eigensolver is that it does not require inner/outer loops; an inner loop to construct an approximate subspace, and an outer loop to update approximate eigenvectors.
+Moreover, the values which are used in a numerical integration can be evaluated independently on each integration node, it provides a variety of parallel programming models [7].
 We recently proposed a Rayleigh-Ritz type method [8] in order to improve numerical stability.
 The block method [2] performs well if there are multiple eigenvalues in the interested spectrum.

-The computation at each integral node involves linear system solutions in which the coefficient matrices are derived from A and B. In [5], we found that a Krylov subspace iterative method, in conjunction with a preconditioning using a complete factorization for an approximated coefficient matrix, is effective for solving such linear systems.
+The computation at each integral node involves linear system solutions where the coefficient matrices are derived from A and B. In [5], we found that a Krylov subspace iterative method in conjunction with a preconditioning using a complete factorization for an approximated coefficient matrix is effective to solve such linear systems.

 In the next section, we explain our eigensolver using a contour integration.
-Then, we present some numerical properties of the subspace obtained by a numerical approximation of the contour integration.
-In Section 3, we present an implementation of the proposed method.
-In Section 4, numerical examples are presented in order to verify the numerical properties and the parallel performance of the method with the matrices derived from molecular orbital computation.
+Then we present some numerical properties of the subspace obtained by a numerical approximation of the contour integration.
+In Section 3, we show an implementation of our method.
+In Section 4, some numerical examples are given to verify the numerical properties and parallel performance of the methods with the matrices derived from molecular orbital computation.

-2 An eigensolver using contour integration
+2 An eigensolver using a contour integration